betaflight/betaflight/docs/Configuration.md

 ## Migrating from baseflight

+First ensure your main flight battery is disconnected or your props are off!

 Before flashing with cleanflight, dump your configs for each profile via the CLI and save to a text file.

 profile 0